gSchool/mcsp-unit-oop/01-object-oriented-programming/01-introduction.md

 ## Brief History

 To better understand the motivation behind oop and the types of problems OOP was designed to solve, it's helpful to take a brief look at its history.
 During the early 60's, programs were becoming more complex and interactive.
 They were being used for more than scientific and mathematical calculations.
 They needed to support the use of graphical user interfaces (GUIs).
 One of the first well-known programs to succeed in this area was called Sketchpad, written by Ivan Sutherland in 1963.
 Besides being a pioneer in human-computer interaction (HCI) and the ancestor of modern computer-aided design (CAD), Sketchpad was also one of the first programs ever written in an object-oriented style.
 This program allowed you to draw lines and curves and connect them in various ways.
 One of its most powerful features was the ability to clone these shapes and change their size and orientation.
 The drawings you cloned were called masters, and the cloned drawings were called occurances.
-This corresponds very well to the idea of classes and instances in modern object-oriented programming.
+This corresponds very well to the idea of classes and instances in modern object-oriented programming, concepts we'll explore in a later section.
 Take a look at this short video demonstration of this concept [here](https://youtu.be/hB3jQKGrJo0?t=422).

-## Takeaways
+## Conclusion

 1. Object-Oriented Programming (OOP) is a programming paradigm where state and behavior are bundled together in an object.
 2. A programming paradigm is a language-agnostic style of programming.

-<sup id="f1">[1](#1)</sup>Depending on who you ask, encapsulation also includes the idea of separating the internals of an object from its external interface, but most people refer to that property as information hiding.
+<sup id="f1">[1](#1) Depending on who you ask, encapsulation also includes the idea of separating the internals of an object from its external interface, but most people refer to that property as information hiding.</sup>